papersubmit-anonymous/GlassWing/README.md

 ## 📖 Introduction

 With the rise of cross-platform frameworks, **Flutter**, introduced by Google, has become the most popular choice for mobile app development.
-However, existing static analysis tools (e.g., Soot, FlowDroid) fail to "see" the **implicit invocations** between the Dart language used by Flutter and the native Java code of the Android platform.
+However, existing static analysis tools (e.g., Soot, FlowDroid) fail to "see" the **implicit invocations** between the Dart language used by Flutter and the native Java/Kotlin code of the Android platform.
 This analytical blind spot poses a significant threat to the security and completeness of mobile software analysis.

 **GlassWing** is introduced to address this challenge.
 It is the first tailored static analysis approach for Flutter Android apps.
 By leveraging a data-flow-oriented approach, GlassWing extracts key program semantics and makes the previously invisible Dart-DEX invocation relations visible, effectively bridging the cross-language analysis gap.